-The traditional place for women was in the home (preferably behind the stove), as it was in most “western” societies until after the second world war.
-Only, this culture has endured longer in India, and although a record number of women are now working and have the freedom to choose more what they want for their own life, there are elements of the traditional way that run deep.
+The traditional place for women was in the home, out of sight and out of trouble, as it was in most “western” societies until the 60’s.
+Only, this culture has endured longer in India, and although a record number of women are now working and have the freedom to choose more what they want for their own life, there are elements of the traditional ways that run deep.
 Despite the number of women working full time, not many Indian men are learning to cook.

 Stay at home Dads are not really a thing.
 Yet.